Look, everyone, now and then, has difficulty falling asleep. It’s the way life is. It’s aggravating.

 Is there some noise keeping you awake?
 Try some earplugs.
 I believe in keeping a pair of those on hand all of the time.
 They’re essential sleep tools.
 Having good sleep tools is a sleep skill.

 They say divorced, widowed and separated people report this problem more than others.
 Did you know that?
-Funny thing is married people who fight a lot also would have trouble sleeping.
+The funny thing is married people who fight a lot also would have trouble sleeping.
 Maybe they’re on their way to getting a divorce?
 The survey doesn’t say.

 Either way, there’s a positive byproduct of a sweet, beautiful relationship that’s not to be underrated — sleep!